ccoutant/gabi-stage/docsrc/elf/c-history.rst

 * The language describing the order of execution for termination functions has been revised.
 * A new pre-initialization mechanism has been added.
-* It is now up to the processor supplement for each processor to specify whether the dynamic linker must invoke the executable file’s init and fini routines.
+* It is now up to the psABI supplement for each processor to specify whether the dynamic linker must invoke the executable file’s init and fini routines.